InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 stories for the community to implement.
 The PO often interacts a lot with the TC, e. g. in making sure that a requested or contributed feature actually belongs to the product.
 Especially in smaller, grass-roots type InnerSource communities, the TC usually also acts as a PO.
 Please check out our Product Owner Learning Path video for more detailed information.

 ## Why role names matter

 The role of the TC is present in every successful InnerSource community but not every community uses that name.
 Some communities use the term Maintainer, but it turns out that conflicts with the technical role "Maintainer" defined by GitHub, for instance.
-Apache, e. g., uses the term _Committer_, too, but they attach fewer and mostly tech oriented responsibilities to that role.
+Apache uses the term _Committer_, too, but they attach fewer and mostly tech oriented responsibilities to that role.
 The TC role with its additional community oriented responsibilities goes beyond that.
 The "Trusted" in TC conveys that they are trusted and thus empowered by both their management and their community to do their job.
 By fostering openness and transparency, TCs build trust in the process and also in the product being built.